kolserdav/sfu-react/README.md

 ---

-- To remote access between units using valid `iceServers` is required:
+- To remote access between units using valid `iceServers` on client is required:

 ---